By Angelina Williamson

-In your garden reading, you may have seen mention of the mythical ‘over wintered carrot’.
-This impossible creature really does exist, and it is delicious.
+In your garden reading, you may have seen mention of the mythical “over-wintered carrot”.
+This impossible creature really does exist, and it’s delicious.
 To achieve this yourself, all you have to do is forget to pull your carrots up.

 Winter means roasting, glazing and caramelizing roots, maximizing the depth of their flavor and sweetness, to warm the belly and still the mind.
-Over wintered carrots are awake with crisp water and extra sugar.
+Over-wintered carrots wake up quickly with crisp water and extra sugar.
 A simple preparation will showcase the colour and vibrancy of your ingredients and your palette will thank you for a little crunch and variety.

 Rainbow Carrot Salad